Frequently Asked Questions

 The furthest would be approximately 16kms, but you may come across some rocks and sand bars that you will need to pull your craft over.

 No, Kalbarri has a reef break at Jakes Point and also Siphons which are surf breaks only suitable for very experienced surfers.
-The sheltered bay at Jakes is where the local kids learn to surf and generally when the point is working so is the bay.
+The sheltered bay at Jakes is where the local kids learn to surf, be aware of rips in the area and always supervise children.

 Speak with our friendly and helpful staff at the Visitor Centre, we also have a list for you here: